Extension Master Food Volunteers

 - Food Preservation Classes

-- Cooking demos at farmers’ markets, food pantries, health fairs, local businesses
+- Share their knowledge and provide cooking demos at farmers’ markets, food pantries, health fairs, local businesses

 Why become an Extension Master Food Volunteer?